AliMcG/our-house-app/README.md

 - run the command `npm run db:push` to generate the prisma client
 - run the command `npm run dev` to check everything is working.

+## Working with type-script

+To help catch type errors in this repo the helper script has been added to the `package.json`
+- `npm run type-check`

+This script will check and print out in the terminal an type errors in the code base.

+Please do this beofre pushing to production as the build will fail if there are any uncaught type errors in the code.

 ## Resources

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
 If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.